Noureldin2303/Revision/README.md

 # Revision

-This repository is created to revise various data structures such as Array, Stack, Queue, Linked List, Trees, and Strings.
+This repository is created to revise various data structures such as Array, Stack, Queue, Linked List, Trees, Strings, and Object-Oriented Programming (OOP) principles.

 ## Project Overview

-The purpose of this project is to provide implementations and revisions for fundamental data structures.
-Each data structure is implemented in a separate directory with relevant code examples and explanations.
+The purpose of this project is to provide implementations and revisions for fundamental data structures and OOP principles.
+Each data structure and OOP principle is implemented in a separate directory with relevant code examples and explanations.

 ## Data Structures Covered